 Best Bike Light Winner: CatEye Volt 700 Headlight

 The Cateye Volt 700 also offers a lighting mode memory function, which means that it will remember what mode you last used it in.
 This is very useful if you have a favorite mode.
 It might sound unimportant, but I have found that when you are in a hurry to leave for work, it is really annoying to have to tell your bike light for the 700th time that your preferred bike light mode is high.
+You can run this light on high (700 lumens), medium (300 lumens) and low (100 lumens).
+Bear in mind that 700 lumens is equivalent to a car headlight.
+This is the maximum light you are likely to ever need for bike commuting (you don’t want to blind other people).
+You can of course run it flashing or steady.
+The flashing mode is not as bright and annoying for other users as many other bike lights.

 Finally, half of this bike light is actually a cartridge-style quick-change battery, making it easy to carry a spare and quickly swap it in if needed.
+Great if you are bike touring, of course.

 Best Bike Light Runner-up: Light & Motion Urban 350 Bike Headlight